 SNAP is the federal government's largest food assistance program and is considered essential to the "hunger safety net."
-The program is a good way to increase your ability to buy food.
+The program is not welfare and is a good way to increase your ability to buy food.
 Your taxes have contributed to the SNAP program, and we all have the right to apply for SNAP benefits in times of need.
 Though SNAP benefits are not intended to cover the entire cost of your groceries, they will help you save money for other costs such as rent, utility bills, child care, health care, or other essential expenses.

 In Virginia, nearly 1 in 10 people (over 800,000 individuals) participate in SNAP.
+SNAP also helps 1 in 13 workers in Virginia put food on the table.
 But many more people-including low-income workers, seniors, and legal immigrants-are not receiving benefits even though they are eligible.